lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ```
 {: file='_config.yml'}

-**Permalink Change and Redirection**<br>If you change permalinks for your web pages already indexed by search engines like Google's, existing indexing results are not available anymore because when user attempts to access your pages by original URL it would throw 404 error.
+**Permalink Change and Redirection**<br>If you change permalinks for your web pages previously indexed by search engines like Google bots, existing indexing results are not useful anymore because when visitor attempts to access your pages by original URL it would throw 404 error.
 This might harm SEO of your blog.
 You can avoid this issue by using `jekyll-redirect-from` plugin.
 {: .notice--info}

-Furthermore, I made distinction between `ko`- and `en`-specific values for `display-title` item and `display-subtitle` item, which are meant to be displayed in leftmost side of masthead part.
+Furthermore, I made distinction between `ko`- and `en`-specific values for `display-title` and `display-subtitle` items, which were meant to be displayed in leftmost side of masthead part.

 ```yaml
 display-title: